-Update 1 / 12 hours: “Your Eligibility Period Extension (EPEx) request has been submitted to ECFMG.
+Email 1 (12 hours later): “Your Eligibility Period Extension (EPEx) request has been submitted to ECFMG.
 You will receive email confirmation when your request has been processed.”

-Update 2 / 1 day, 6 hours: My eligibility period has been extended to (date).
-The NBME will issue a new permit and the ECFMG will email it to me in about one week.
+Email 2 (1 day, 6 hours later): My eligibility period has been extended to (date).
+NBME will issue a new permit and the ECFMG will email it in about one week.

 Please leave all questions in the comments.
 Do not email me directly.
 I will respond here and send a copy to your email.
 If you have a follow up question, please ask it in the comments.